 One of Darwin’s best qualities is the fact that everything is really accessible.
 With no great hills or rocky landscapes in the city, it’s easy to get around on foot to see the sights.
 The city is well equipped with walking and bike paths, shady trees, and plenty to see and do.

 Fuel up for the day

-The most important meal of the day is breakfast, so begin your morning at Darwin Waterfront’s Coffee Club where you can order your favourite breakfast and beverage with alfresco seating options.
+The most important meal of the day is breakfast, so begin your morning at the Darwin Waterfront where you can order your favourite breakfast and beverage with alfresco seating options.

 Learn about Chinese history and culture

 Discover the rich history of Chinese people in the Top End at the Chung Wah Society’s NT Chinese Museum.
 The museum and temple is a beautiful building which dates back to 1887, and provides a historical insight from 1874, displaying photographs, memorabilia and Darwin’s Chinese family history.

 Visit the most unique building in town

 Wander through Smith Street Mall and you’ll find yourself outside the Brown’s Mart building.
 Currently used as a local theatre, Brown’s Mart has been the location for a stone store, mining exchange, shipping agency, auctioneering venue, and even a bank throughout its lifetime.
 Originally built in the 1880s, this building has stood the test of time surviving multiple cyclones.